applitude/tic-tac-toe/README.md

 # Step 0.2: What is JavaScript?
 Usually HTML allows you to display static content directly read from the HTML document, but sometimes you would like to control multimedia, animate images or create other dynamically updating content.
 This can be done using the programming language, JavaScript.

+JavaScript is a high-level, objectoriented programming language, alongside with HTML, CSS it is a core technology for producing web based content.

 # Step 0.3: JavaScript syntax
 ## Variables
 In JavaScrip variables are containers which stores data.
 In the example bellow you can see how to create variables.